-Later, during the World Wars, the term picked up steam again as a comment on the Red Scare and Communism (as a way to denote the extreme social liberal / progressive tendencies of some communist and socialist movements).
+For example, during the World Wars, the term politically correct picked up steam again as a comment on the Red Scare and Communism (as a way to denote the extreme social liberal / progressive tendencies of some communist and socialist movements).

 Then, the usage of the term Politically Correct was revived in the 80’s as the American political parties began to polarize and TV and other media began to play a larger role in political influence.
 This time it came with fear that the social liberal ideals found in some forms of PC are actually just a guise for pushing “cultural Marxism” on the culture (“cultural Marxism” is a term used by critics to paint some progressive ideals of equality, multiculturalism, and internationalism in a bad light).

 DID THE SOVIETS COME UP WITH THE TERM POLITICALLY CORRECT?
 Lenin, Stalin, the Soviets, etc are often credited with coming up with terms like Politically Correct and Useful Idiot (see this article and this one).
 However, it is questionable if these terms truly came from what we today call Russia… and meanwhile it is certain that concepts like tolerance and respect as they relate to groups in society did not come from Soviet Russia.
 Russia obviously has a long history of utilizing social tactics in international games of political influence, but it doesn’t mean they coined every idea or term.
 They certainly exploited the concept, using progressive values as a means to create an authoritarian state, but if they truly originated the term (or the term in its modern sense) I have never found any solid proof.
 If you have proof of the origin of PC beyond what we present, stick a citation in the comments below and we will be happy to research.
 So far i’ve seen lots of claims about Russia, but far less proof.
 Certainly Locke’s letters and the Supreme Court Case noted precede Soviet Russia.